Bistecca alla Fiorentina - Grilled Porterhouse and Herbs

 INTROduction: Head on over to your butcher and buy this steak!
 You’ll be amazed how well the steak grills.
-It presents a nice balance between woody herbs, saltiness, and spiciness from the fresh ground pepper.
+The "sauce" presents a nice balance between woody herbs, saltiness, and spiciness from the fresh ground pepper.

-The steak costs around $40 to $50, which is likely cheaper than dinner for 4 at your local fast food joint.
-Trust me, you will enjoy this dinner and be happy with your nutritional choice.
+The steak costs around $40 to $50 (CDN here up North), which is likely cheaper than dinner for 4 at your local fast food joint.
+Trust me, you will enjoy this dinner and be happy with your choice.

-We were invited to a friend’s house for an evening of food, drinks and laughs.
+We were invited to a friend’s house for an evening of food, drinks, and laughs - not necessarily in that order.
 Thanks Barry and Connie!

 Connie paired the steak with sautéed spinach, slightly wilted with extra virgin olive oil, salt, pepper, and sliced garlic.
 We tend to cook our spinach down until fully wilted – not anymore.
 Thanks for the tip Connie!
 It was delicious!